The Vaginal Discharge Test Panel tests for:

 - Abnormal or unusual discharge from your vagina

-- Fish-like odor that may be more significant after intercourse
+- An unpleasant fish-like odor that may be more significant after intercourse

 - Abdominal and/or pelvic pain or discomfort